webmaster79/volodymyr-retail-search/README.md

 - NPM
 - Yarn

+### Install Database
+- You should have postgres installed on your local machine.
+- Sync Database with Prisma Model `yarn prisma:push`.
+- Generate the client from the Prisma schema file `yarn prisma:generate`.

 ### Local deploy
 - Clone the repository to your local machine.
 - Install dependencies by running `yarn`.